promptfoo/promptfoo/site/docs/red-team/configuration.md

 - `prompt-injection`: Creates prompt injection test cases (Default)
 - `jailbreak`: Applies a linear probe jailbreak technique (Default)
 - `jailbreak:tree`: Applies an advanced tree jailbreak technique
+- `rot13`: Applies ROT13 encoding to the injected variable, shifting each letter 13 positions in the alphabet
+- `base64`: Encodes the injected variable using Base64 encoding
+- `leetspeak`: Converts the injected variable to leetspeak, replacing certain letters with numbers or symbols

 #### Strategy Specification